mohamadi7613/mycheat/py/django-rest.md

 ### User Model

++ Django provides a built-in User model (django.contrib.auth.models.User)
 + `User Model` in Django is the core representation of user accounts in your application.
+    1. Core Fields:     username, password, email, first_name, last_name
+    2. Permissions:
+        a. is_active:       when we add a new user inside admin panel just this field is checked
+        b. is_superuser:    he can edit the admin panel
+        c. is_staff:        he can see admin panel   ===> staff member
+    3. Timestamps:      date_joined, last_login
 + its recommended to create a separate app for 'User Model': `python manage.py startapp userapp`
 + its recommended since we can have separate 'urls', 'serializers' and 'views' for User Model
 + It handles: